Microsoft Excel Versus Apple's Numbers: Who Prevails?

 For overall functionality, Microsoft Excel has a multitude of pre-loaded formulas and functions.
 Numbers consequently lacks some of the more advanced formulas and functions of Excel, such as pivot tables.
 While Excel has more built-in functions, on the whole, only users who employ very advanced analytical techniques would miss these missing functions in Numbers.
 Numbers has always been second to Microsoft Excel, with Microsoft appealing to a wide range of users through their Microsoft Office package, which has more programs with more features for business and home users compared to Apple’s iWork alternative.
 However, Apple’s Numbers saw larger growth with the introduction of their mobile app on their popular iPhone and iPad range in 2013, allowing users to collaborate on their spreadsheet documents across a variety of their Apple platforms.

 The lack of mobile presence was Microsoft Excel’s only downfall.
-New Microsoft CEO Satya Nadella, announced shortly after his appointment earlier this year that Microsoft were in plans to move popular Microsoft Office programs Excel, PowerPoint and Word to an app based format.
+New Microsoft CEO Satya Nadella, announced shortly after his appointment earlier this year that Microsoft was in plans to move popular Microsoft Office programs Excel, PowerPoint and Word to an app-based format.
 All three Microsoft apps (Excel, PowerPoint and Word) shot to number one in the App Store, taking away Numbers’ competitive edge.

 Accountants and other financial experts often choose Excel because of the versatility of the program and its speed in completing complex functions and calculations, matched with the extensive list of reliable features available to the sophisticated spreadsheet user.